riboviz/riboviz/docs/user/riboviz_outputs.md

 ## `metagene_start_ribogrid_by_length.pdf`

 A meta-feature heatmap showing the number of reads occurring at positions around the start codons of genes with the y axis as read length, and the colour intensity showing read count.
 It is expected that each length will show a peak of reads just upstream of the start codon for all lengths, shown by an intense dark purple, and then an observable 3nt periodicity following the peak, which will be more distinct in the more common read lengths.
-This figure is created as part of `generate_stats_figs.R` step “Check for 3nt periodicity globally”, using data that is saved in the `metagene_start_stop_read_counts.tsv` file.
+This figure is created as part of `generate_stats_figs.R` step “Check for 3nt periodicity globally”, using data that is saved in the `gene_position_length_counts_5start.tsv` file.

 Example metagene_start_ribogrid_by_length.pdf: